top of page

 Student supplies: none, dress for movement

-Soccer, 1st - 5th: Mr. Rich is not just the Super Scientist he is also a semi pro soccer player and coach.
+WAITLIST: Soccer, 1st - 5th: Mr. Rich is not just the Super Scientist he is also a semi pro soccer player and coach.
 In soccer class we will focus on fostering a love for the game through age-appropriate, high-energy skill-building sessions.
 Designed for 1st - 5th grades, classes will develop motor skills, balance, coordination, and team dynamics through engaging drills and interactive games.
 We will learn and practice the basics, including dribbling in different directions, passing, trapping, shooting, and controlling the ball.
 In addition to soccer, kids will practice listening, build confidence, learn about sportsmanship and cooperation.
 Mr Rich has played for Derby County, Lincoln City, Burton Albion, Rocester FC, Martin Methodist College, Nashville Metros, and is currently playing for Nashville FC in the NPSL.
 Rich has coached for 12 years and was the youngest ever coach in the PDL semi pro.
 He has also coached college, travel, high school, rec and overseen multiple soccer camps.

 Teacher: Rich Askey